 |Tihar Celebration in Lake View Resort|

 The next day evening I joined with others to celebrate the Tihar where I found beautiful young girls in the roadside singing and dancing and collecting tips and money from people nearby.
 Beautiful decorations with Rangoli, Diyas, and candles were eye-catching.
-The children with new dresses were too busy to collect gifts and sweets from elders.
+The children with new dresses were too busy to receive gifts and sweets from elders.
 I’ve enjoyed this beautiful celebration and didn’t forget to capture those lovely moments with my Lumia720.

 |Celebrating Tihar by dancing and singing (From the roadside )|